jamesdpli/DC-Doughnut/README.md

 - Fully reactive **MVI architecture** ensures a clean and maintainable codebase.
 - All scenarios, including loading, error, and empty states, are thoroughly tested.
 - I have added custom accessibility for the Doughnut composable in [YourCreditScoreSuccessScreen.kt](app/src/main/java/com/jdp/drivescoretechnicaltest/yourcreditscore/ui/composable/YourCreditScoreSuccessScreen.kt).
+I have tested the correct accessibility string is formed in the UI test section.
 - I have added a workflow file that runs unit and UI tests automatically.

+---

+## Looking Forward
+- Animate the inner line of the doughnut chart.
+- Ensure TalkBack focuses on the top app bar automatically.
+- Modularize the doughnut feature into its own package for reusability.